Shingles is a reactivation of the chickenpox you had in previous years. The risk of shingles increases as we get older.

 Shingrix provides 97% protection in the 50 – 69 age group and 91% protection in the over 70 age group.
-Shingrix retained this high protection through-out a four year study period and is thought to offer long-term protection against shingles.
+Shingrix will protect against shingles for at least 10 years.

-Shingrix is now available at the Travel Clinic.
-Shingrix will be given as 2 doses 2-6 months apart at a cost of $150 per dose.
-There will be no administration fee, dispensing fee or injection fee on top of this cost.
+Shingrix is given as 2 doses 2-6 months apart at cost of $150 per dose.
 Many extended health plans will pay for this vaccine.

 Shingrix causes pain at the injection site & a small number of people report fever & feeling unwell for 2-3 days.

 In an automated review of Shingrix vaccine, 6 additional cases of Guillain-Barre Syndrome (GBS) were identified for every million doses of Shingrix used.
 This does not mean that Shingrix causes GBS but more studies are needed.
 Guillain-Barre Syndrome is a rare disorder in which your body’s immune system attacks your nerves.
 Paralysis may result but usually resolves with supportive care.

 Shingrix may be given 8 weeks after Zostavax although most experts recommend waiting 5 years after Zostavax in order to get the maximum length of immunity from both vaccines.
 Zostavax vaccine provides 51% protection against shingles for 5 years.